Temzasse/react-modal-sheet/README.md

 ## Compound Components

+### `Sheet`

+Sheet is the root element that wraps the whole sheet.
+It renders a fixed positioned wrapper element that covers the whole screen to contain the actual sheet that is animated in (don't worry the root element is not interactive when the sheet is closed).
+All sheet compound components should be rendered within `Sheet`.

+> 🖥 Rendered element: `motion.div`.

 ### `Sheet.Container`

 Sheet container is positioned above the sheet backdrop and by default adds a small shadow and rounded corners to the sheet. `Sheet.Content` and `Sheet.Header` should be rendered inside `Sheet.Container`.